TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 1. Login to the site and setup.
 1. Password reset if you forgot your password.
 1. Signup if you don't have an account.
-1. Link to Discord Notifier Discord support channel.
+1. Link to Notifiarr Discord support channel.

 ------